w3c/mathml-docs/notes-on-mathml/notes-fund.md

   `depth`, `width` In the usual case where `width` is used when setting the new width, this is equivalent to using a percentage value.
-Possible uses such as forcing a square by setting the height to `width` are not easily supported using the CSS length synax but can usually be avoided.
+Possible uses such as forcing a square by setting the height to `width` are not easily supported using the CSS length syntax but can usually be avoided.

 * **Length Increments** In MathML 3, `<mpadded>` attributes had a